jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 that the title was updated.
 You might need to refresh your browser to see the updates.

 Click the link in the **Deploy to** field.
 The Bluemix application dashboard opens.
-When you click the URL on the dashboard, it takes you to your updated running application.
+When you click the URL on the application dashboard, it takes you to your updated running application.
 To get to your running application faster, just click the URL on the same line as the **Deploy to** field.